Importation of Pets

 • Current Health Certificate from a Veterinary doctor (this should be legalized by the Dutch Ministry of Foreign Affairs)

-1. No canine or feline animal shall be imported into Kenya from any country unless:
+1. No canine or feline animal shall be imported into Kenya from any country unless accompanied by an international veterinary certificate issued by the Veterinary Authority of the Netherlands attesting that the animal:

-(c) The animal is accompanied by a certificate from the Captain of the ship or aircraft in which the animal travelled to Kenya certifying that the animal has not left the aircraft between the place of embarkation and the place of entry into Kenya, and has been isolated from all other canine and feline animals throughout the journey.
+2. The animal shall be accompanied by the certificate from the captain of the ship or aircraft or driver of the vessel in which the animal travelled to Kenya certifying that the animal has not left the vessel between the place of embarkation and the place of entry into Kenya and has been isolated from all other canines and feline animals throughout the journey.

 Kenya Filming License